currymike123/CS1/week2.md

 ### 0,1,2,3,4,5,6,7,8,9,10, . . .

 <br>
 The difference between them is the size of the number they can store.
-We will mainly use ints in this class.<p>
+We will mainly use int's in this class.<p>

 If you store a value outside the range of the variable type, you will <b>overflow</b> the variable.
 This means the value will wrap around to the other end of the range.
 Be careful when using variables near the limits of their range.